restcord/restcord/docs/_docs/Guild/Remove Guild Ban.md

 ## Description

 Remove the ban for a user.
-Requires the &#039;BAN_MEMBERS&#039; permissions.
+Requires the BAN_MEMBERS permissions.
 Fires a Guild Ban Remove Gateway event.

 ## Parameters